 - Copy of current and valid photo ID

 - Current lease or utility bill with your address

 - Other government-issued document that shows your name and address

 - Student IDs and cell phone bills will not count as ID; however, you may use a housing assignment form or tuition or housing bills from District colleges and universities.

 Early & Absentee Voting — District of ColumbiaRequest an Absentee Ballot

-You can vote in person at designated locations from Oct.
-29th to Nov.
-5th before the election.
+You can vote in person at designated locations from June 1st to June 12th before the election.
 No excuse required.
 You may also register to vote during early voting, but cannot change your party if you were previously registered in DC.